EsterChang/CS4641/index.md

 ### Random Forest

 The first of our chosen models we decided to evaluate was Random Forest since this method has been shown to provide accurate results in wide variety of similar problems.
 As an implementation, we used Scikit-learn's RandomForestRegressor.
-Using boostrap aggregating allowed us to achieve better results from this model, independent of other parameters, so we chose to keep this constant as we searched for our other optimal parameters with RandomizedSearch.
+Using bootstrap aggregating allowed us to achieve better results from this model, independent of other parameters, so we chose to keep this constant as we searched for our other optimal parameters with RandomizedSearch.
 These parameters included the number of trees, column ratio for each tree, max tree depth, min samples for a split, and min samples to be a leaf.

 The search space for RandomizedSearch was set as follows after manual tuning and run for 300 iterations:
 - Number of trees: 100 - 200 (inc of 1)